FixGFATHER/TDN-ransomware/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 This project is based on an educational ransomware demonstration originally created by Josh Madakor.

+## Watch the Live Demonstration

+Watch the live demonstration of TDN Ransomware System on YouTube: [How to Setup Ransomware for Educational Purposes](https://www.youtube.com/watch?v=D3x1-oWaePc)